 Transport planning is about understanding the connections between transport modes and the future shape of our towns and cities.
-It’s also about changing people's attitudes towards travel, encouraging alternatives to the private car, and getting more out of available resources.
+It’s also about changing people's attitudes towards travel, decreasing risks of accidents, encouraging alternative modes of transportation, and getting more out of available resources.

 WSP's transport planners work with central and local government agencies, private developers, research agencies, and transportation authorities and providers to come up with smart transport planning solutions.